 - La Lechera Dulce de Leche

 Preheat the oven to 350°F. Grease a loaf pan and set aside.
 In the bowl of a stand mixer, beat the sugar and eggs together.
-Add in the milk, and stir until combined.
+Add in the oil, and stir until combined.

-In a separate bowl, combine the flour, baking soda, salt, and cinnamon.
+In a separate bowl, combine the flour, baking soda, salt, and pumpkin pie spice.
 Then add these dry ingredients to the wet ingredients.
 Mix the batter on medium speed until everything is mixed together.

 Add in the pumpkin purée, and again mix until the purée is completely incorporated.
 If you want to add your pecans to the batter, gently stir them in.
 Otherwise, simply pour the batter into the prepared pan, then sprinkle the pecan pieces all over the top.